How Music Hijacks Your Nervous System—in a Good Way

-We may think of music as physical, a series of audible sounds performed or encoded into a recorded medium.
-But music is trans-dimensional, traversing the physical and non-physical realms, with the power to affect soul, body, and mind.
-Music can transform substances through resonance, making it a conductor of human biology, physical matter, and the human psyche.
+Music is trans-dimensional, traversing the physical and non-physical realms with the power to affect body, mind, and soul.
+It transforms through resonance, making it a conductor of human biology, physical matter, and the human psyche.
 To understand the concept of resonance, we need to understand what music is at a fundamental level.
 This article explores music and its interpersonal connection through resonance, an understanding that changes our conception of music’s nature and effect.

 Sound is energy.